ckeditor/ckeditor4-docs/guides/dev/a11y/README.md

 * <kbd>Alt+F11</kbd> &ndash; Moves the focus to the elements path. <kbd>Enter</kbd> and <kbd>Esc</kbd> can be used here as well.
 * <kbd>Tab</kbd>, <kbd>Shift+Tab</kbd> and <kbd>Arrow</kbd> keys &ndash; Move through toolbar groups and buttons as well as context menu options and dialog window elements.

 There are plenty other keyboard shortcuts that can be utilized.
 For most editor functions we have chosen the key combinations that the user will naturally use.
 Everything else is clarified in the [documentation](#!/guide/dev_shortcuts) as well as the **Accessibility Instructions** dialog window (<kbd>Alt+0</kbd>).

+Additionally, for CKEditor 4.6 and later, all keyboard shortcuts available for a particular action or command are displayed directly in the editor, in toolbar button tooltips or context menu entries.

+{@img keyboardshortcuts_01.png Keyboard shortcuts visible in the editor context menu}

 You can also try out the [working demo](http://sdk.ckeditor.com/samples/accessibility.html).
 The editor usage through the keyboard is most intuitive and as straightforward as possible.

 ### Assistive Technology Support